 Giuliano creates material and immaterial installations using ingredients such as her household detritus, personal possessions, the spoken and written word, found footage, schematics, speech-to-text transcripts, screen captures, re-enactments of memories, and data generated from making her work.
 These are driven together in ways that sometimes complement and sometimes resist each other.

 At the core of Giuliano’s process is the push and pull between creating by design or by intuition.
 Between making work that is considered versus working without thinking.
-Between engaging the conscious or not.
-That tension informs the materials, the means of production and the techniques used.
+Between engaging the decision-making conscious or not.

 As a collector, Francesca P. Giuliano is focussed on contemporary women artists and seeks to build a rapport through a genuine interest in their practices and ways of thinking.
 She numbers Fleur Deakin, Elspeth Hamilton, Lindsay Mapes, Alicia Velazquez and emerging artist Claire Palmer in her collection.

-If you would like to know more about Francesca P. Giuliano’s work or process, propose a collaboration, or arrange a studio visit, please get in touch using the contact form, or message her on Instagram @francesca.giuliano.here or on Twitter @GiulianoHere.
+If you would like to know more about Francesca P. Giuliano’s work or arrange a studio visit, please get in touch using the contact form, or message her on Instagram @francesca.giuliano.here or on Twitter @GiulianoHere.